Vilna Ghetto: 1941: Establishment of the ghetto

 The area designated for the ghetto was the old Jewish quarter in the center of the city.
 While Vilna never had a ghetto per se except for some very limited restrictions on the movement and settlement of Jews during the Middle Ages, the area chosen by the Nazis for their ghetto was predominantly and historically inhabited by Jews.
-The Nazis split the area into two Jewish quarters (Large Ghetto and Small Ghetto), with a non-ghetto corridor running down Deutschegasse (Niemiecka or Vokiečių) Street.
+The Nazis split the area into two Jewish quarters (the 'Large Ghetto' and the 'Small Ghetto'), with a non-ghetto corridor running down Deutschegasse (Niemiecka or Vokiečių Street).

 On 6–7 September 1941, the Nazis herded the remaining 20,000 Jews into the two ghettos by evicting them from their homes, during which 3,700 were killed.
+The intention was to crowd the majority of the Jewish inhabitants into an area in which there had been space previously for only 4, 000 people.
+That meant intense overcrowding, the reduced area of living space and the general lack of hygiene and sanitation which led to the widespread outbreak of illness and diseases like typhus.

-Converts, "half-Jews", and spouses of Jews were also forced into the ghetto.
-The move to the ghetto was extremely hurried and difficult, and Jews were not allowed to use transportation, being able to take only what they were physically able to carry.
+No Jewish person was spared from this measure of Ghettoization.
+Even Converts, "half-Jews", and spouses of Jews were also forced into the ghetto.
+The move to the ghetto was extremely hurried, haphazard and difficult.
+Jews were not allowed to use transportation and had to take only what they were physically able to carry while being escorted by the Lithuanian auxilary police force ('Hilfspolizei').

-The first Aktion was called the Gelb Schein (yellow pass) Aktion as the Germans delivered 3,000 passes to workers and their families and let 12,000 people into the ghetto.
-Between 25 and 27 October 1941, 3,781 people who did not have this pass were killed in Ponary.
+The first Aktion was called the Gelbe Schein (yellow pass) Aktion.
+The Germans delivered 3,000 passes (or 'Scheine' as stated in German) to Jewish workers and their families.
+They let 12,000 people into the ghetto.
+However, it is estimated that between 25 and 27 October 1941, 3,781 people without the pass were taken in Lkw trucks or lorries to be killed in Ponary.

-The two-ghetto arrangement made it easier for the Nazis to control what the victims knew of their fate beforehand, facilitating the Nazis' goal of total extermination.
-A two-ghetto model was also used in Warsaw.
-Like the other Jewish ghettos Nazi Germany set up during World War II, the Vilnius Ghetto was created both to dehumanise the people and to exploit its inmates as slave labor.
-Conditions were intended to be extremely poor and crowded, subjecting inhabitants to unsanitary conditions, disease, and daily death.
+The two-ghetto arrangement made it easier for the Nazis to control what the victims knew of their fate beforehand.
+The main administrative organ was the German 'Stadtkommissariat' under whose authority operated the local Lithuanian 'Hilfspolizei' as well as a detachment of SS guards.
+There was also the aforementioned Jewish Ghetto administration (namely the 'Judenrat') and an autonomous Jewish police force ('Ordnungsdienst') that had to smooth the implementation of often hurried and drastic measures sometimes resulting in a grave loss of life.
+Through harbouring all the different agencies of administration and surveillance the Nazis were able to facilitate their goal of total extermination.